-He tells journalists he’s the real Rocky, a down-to-earth, hard knock fighter who is destined to become a champion.
+He tells journalists he’s the real Rocky, a down-to-earth fighter who is ready to become a champion.

 “Sonny Conto is a breath of fresh air.
 If I could have him on every single show, I would…He’s got a heavyweight personality and he’s got a devoted group — not just his family, but people, fans [and] a following — [many who are] mostly new to boxing.
 That’s good for the sport, a new, young fan.
 We need that.”

 – Philly fight promoting legend Russell Peltz told Philadelphia Weekly